andypern/demos/YARN-datatorrent/README.md

 >(may want to run inside a 'screen' session)

+##Running the mobile demo:

+The demo which seems to work the best, and has some interactivity, is the Mobile demo.
+All steps done on the gateway node:

+1.  make sure you are the `mapr` user

+		su mapr

-note: to be able to start apps as someone other than 'mapr' => if you want to start application as other user. you can change /opt/mapr/hadoop/hadoop-2.3.0/etc/hadoop/container-executor.cfg :
+>note: to be able to start apps as someone other than 'mapr' => if you want to start application as other user. you can change /opt/mapr/hadoop/hadoop-2.3.0/etc/hadoop/container-executor.cfg :

 	min.user.id=500
 	allowed.system.users=mapr

-obviously change this..

-##Running the mobile demo:
-All steps done on the gateway node:

-* su mapr
+2. Launch the Datatorrent CLI:

-* dtcli
+		dtcli

+3. In the DTcli shell, run the `launch-demos` script:

-* launch-demos
+		launch-demos

-choose 9
+4. Choose option 9

+At this point you can switch to the DT UI (port 9090) as well as to the demo UI (port 3003).

+##Everything below is unfinished/untested

+###Quick explanation of the mobile demo

-phonegen: simulates a cell tower
+* `phonegen`: simulates a cell tower

-'prove' is doing computation
-updates in memory store for each location for each cell phone number. can input a query to the running app and see if in the special app-UI
+* `pmove` is doing computation, and updates in memory store for each location for each cell phone number.

 if drops below 10,000/sec, the partitions will be reduced/squashed. if it exceeds 30k, it splits and requests more resources